vaikas/postgres/README.md

 ## Create a binding

-Then create a binding that will bind this secret to `Pod`s that have label sql-inject="true".
+Then create bindings that will bind this secret to `Job`s and `Deployment`s that have label sql-inject="true".

 ```shell
 ko apply -f ./config/dbbinding.yaml